pmdevita/hikari-atsume/notes_for_tanjun.md

 4. Can I hook into commands/event listeners and deny them before they are run?
 (Doing some per-guild permissions stuff)
     - Yes you can do `add_check` on a Component to add a permissions check.
 However, this won't help for event listeners.
+    - Did it myself since Atsume currently has to wrap event listeners anyways 😎